-As at 30 June 2017, net assets attributable to unitholders are classified as a financial liability.
-Effective from 1 July 2017, the Fund's units have been reclassified from financial liability to equity as they satisfied all the above criteria.
+As at 30 June 2019, net assets attributable to unitholders are classified as equity as they satisfy all the above criteria.

 (d) Cash and cash equivalents

 For the statement of cash flows presentation purposes, cash and cash equivalents include cash on hand, deposits held at call with financial institutions, other short term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of change in value.